Ray-Eldath/sirius/README.md

 ## Performance

-### This section is outdated, will be updated soon...

-The two graphs posted below is tested on CircleCI, with 2 CPU cores and 4 GB memory.
-Each test is warmed-up 8 seconds, repeated twice, and then formally tested 10 seconds, repeated 4 times.
+The two graphs posted below is showing the JMH test result on CircleCI, with 2 CPU cores and 4 GB memory.
+Each test is warmed-up 4 seconds, repeated twice, and then formally tested 8 seconds, repeated twice.
 The whole procedure will be repeated twice as well.

-Two-part of Sirius, build a schema (`build`) and the validation of a given JSON string (`test`), are tested using JMH with the procedure described above.
+Two-part of Sirius, build a schema (`build`), and the validation of a given JSON string (`test`), are tested using JMH with the procedure described above.
+Note that the `test` part naturally involved the parsing of the given JSON string (`parse`), so the pure test procedure in which the parsing is not included is measured by `pureTest`.

 The first graph is about throughput, which shows the number of times that the operation can be done in one millisecond.
-And the second graph is about the norm of allocation rate (AR), which shows how many bytes will be allocated during one execution. *Note that the parse of JSON string using `org.json` also counted as well.*
+And the second graph is about the norm of allocation rate (AR), which shows how many bytes will be allocated during one execution. *Note that under some measurements the parsing of JSON string using `org.json` also counted as well.*

 ![Performance: Throughput](img/perf-thrpt.jpg)